United States : Safety by City

 - Visas - Visitors to the United States must obtain a visa from one of the United States diplomatic missions unless they come from one of the visa-exempt countries or Visa Waiver Program countries.
 A valid passport is a must.

 - Currency - The United States dollar is the official currency of the United States.
 It has a sign: $ and a code: USD.
 Also, it abbreviated US$.
 One dollar is divided into 100 cents (Symbol: ¢).

 - Weather - The best times to visit Macon for ideal weather are mid-March to June.
-Average temperatures in Macon vary greatly, and the weather feels nice some year, but often too hot in the summer and cold in the winter with a fair chance of precipitation about half of the year.
+Average temperatures in Macon vary greatly, often too hot in the summer and cold in the winter with a fair chance of precipitation about half of the year.

 - Airports - Near Macon, there are two airports: Middle Georgia Regional Airport is a city-owned, public-use airport located nine nautical miles 17 km south of the central business district of Macon.
 And Macon Downtown Airport is a city-owned public-use airport located 5.5 km southeast from the city center of Macon.

 - Travel Insurance - The travel insurance policy is a must when visiting a foreign country.
 Make sure you got it before starting your journey, the customs officer may ask for it.

 Macon Weather Averages (Temperatures)